 As awareness of The Alexander Technique is moving towards mainstream attention amongst healthcare professionals, more and more research studies are taking place on its benefits.

-Other significant research includes a randomized controlled trial of the Alexander Technique for idiopathic Parkinson’s disease published in the Clinical Rehabilitation journal, 2002.
-To download the full paper visit the website of the principal researcher.
+Other significant research includes a large randomised controlled clinical trial to evaluate the outcome of Alexander lessons for people with persistent neck pain, published in The Annals of Internal Medicine journal, 2015, and a randomized controlled trial of the Alexander Technique for idiopathic Parkinson’s disease, published in the Clinical Rehabilitation journal, 2002.

 Other research has been done on the effects of Alexander technique in many areas including Pain, Osteoarthritis, Older People, and Musicians.

 To view the extensive list of research conducted or to download any of the papers please visit the Published Research page on the STAT website.